 Water Park Overview

 "The Action is Back."
-So proclaims the advertising copy for Mountain Creek.
+So proclaims the advertising copy for Action Park.
 The catchphrase has something of a double meaning.
 Many of the park's rides are quite aggressive and provide more than a fair amount of action.
 But the tagline also refers to the park's origins.

 You Might Get High Anxiety

-Other attractions include High Anxiety, a fun and visually funnel ride.
-At 99 feet, the H2-Oh-No speed slide is among the world's tallest and fastest.
+Other attractions include High Anxiety, a fun and visually wild funnel ride.
+At 99 feet, H2-Oh-No is among the world's tallest and fastest water slides.
 Located at the highest point along the mountain, the vista adds to the thrills and provides a breathtaking view.
 Riders on the Tarzan Swings use a trapeze (sorry, no vines) to sway over a pool.
 Some let go of the trapeze at the height of its arc and gracefully make their plunge.
 Others panic and let go just above the water for an ungraceful face-first plop.

-Besides its status as one of the oldest water parks, Mountain Creek is also among the largest.
+Besides its status as one of the oldest water parks, Action Park is also among the largest.
 With about 24 attractions spread among its 36 acres, there's a sense of discovery as guests stumble upon yet another slide partially hidden in the forest-like setting.
 And while the park is heavy on the thrills, there are plenty of rides for less adventurous fun-seekers.
 The Hightide Wavepool is enormous and can accommodate a gaggle of swimmers seeking its surf or some between-waves heat relief.
-Small kids have their own mini lazy river (oddly, Mountain Creek doesn't have a lazy river for big'uns--a staple at nearly all other water parks) and plenty of other diversions.
+Small kids have their own mini lazy river (oddly, Action Park doesn't have a lazy river for big'uns--a staple at nearly all other water parks) and plenty of other diversions.

 There are lots of food stands and a decent variety of meals, but the prices are a bit steep.
 The park doesn't allow guests to bring in food, but does allow them to tote their own bottled water.
 Take them up on the offer.